 Your one-size-fits-all Thanksgiving speech therapy activity has arrived!
 We decided to create a versatile activity that can be used in therapy, in the classroom (virtual or in-person), as well as at home.
 Below, you will find a variety of ways our Thanksgiving Flashcards can be used as a speech and language activity or fun game!

 If you are looking for additional seasonal activities, check out our Thanksgiving Sensory Scavenger Hunt, our Speech and Language Snowman Activity, or our Christmas and Hanukkah Activities for Language and Communication!

 Included in this post are two Thanksgiving Flashcard boards.
 Check them out below and download them on our Tpt page!
 Print the pages out and check off your findings (if you’re thinking of using them for another scavenger hunt) or cut them out into flashcards.
 Occupational therapists out there?
 Use it as a cutting activity and let your client/student practice!
 It’s a great tool to use year after year, so in that case - don’t forget to laminate!

 Ways to Use Thanksgiving Flashcards

 Memory (match game)

 Print off two copies of one flashcard board or both (depending on your preferred level of complexity) and cut out all cards.
 Place cards face down into even rows and take turns flipping over two cards at a time as if you were playing Memory or Concentration.
-This match game can be used as a material for working on pragmatic (social) language skills or as a classroom/therapy reward.
+This match game can be used as a material for working on pragmatic (social) language skills or as a classroom/therapy break.
 Whoever has tallied up the most matches is the winner!